 The City of Minneapolis implemented a 311 system in 2005 in response to difficulties new business owners encountered with the licensing process.
 Minneapolis hires four “coaches” who take initial calls and route them to the appropriate agencies.
 Each call that comes in is given a case number and tracked until satisfactory resolution.
 The time for licensing new food businesses went from 60 days or more to less than 10 days.

-The Team SOS approach is a more personal and equitable system, where the food entrepreneur, having reached a barrier to licensing via the current system, requests a meeting of the SOS Team.
+The Team SOS approach is a more personal and equitable system, where the food entrepreneur, having reached a barrier to licensing via the current system, requests a hearing at a meeting of the SOS Team.
 Step one is the initial meeting, where the model is discussed and solutions to the barriers are found.
 The food entrepreneur then leaves the meeting with a case number and a list of instructions for “next steps” that must be implemented within a mutually-agreed time frame.
 Step Two is the plan review.
 Step three is the final inspection and licensing.

 Market Entry Point and Business Model

-New food businesses that encounter barriers to licensing.
-These are the models for which an initial inspector has decided the model, as such, may not be licensed, or the inspector lacks the experience to deal with the model.
+New food businesses that encounter barriers to licensing will engage with Team SOS.
+These are the businesses for which a local inspector has decided the model, as such, may not be licensed; or the inspector lacks the experience to deal with the model.
 The Team must have representatives from the agencies (mostly MDA, but MDH as needed).
-This presence has to be mandated for it to be dependable (legislation).
-Those regulators present must be high level inspectors/supervisors, with the authority to adapt models.
-Regulators must be free to provide alternative plans (education?) that will allow compliance with regulations.
-The team must be fluid to be equitable: representatives from various organizations will be “on-call” as the need for their services arises with each new model.
+This presence has to be mandated by legislation in order for it to be stable and not vulnerable to staffing changes at the agencies.
+Those regulators present must be high level inspectors/supervisors, with the authority to interpret statute and adapt models.
+Regulators must be free to suggest alternative plans that will allow compliance with regulations.
+The team must be fluid to be equitable: representatives from various organizations will be “on-call” as the need for their services arises with each new business model presented to the Team.
 The Team will provide information to MDA on how to improve point of entry layout (website information layout), and on how to improve messaging for communication with entrepreneurs.
 This is the “smart” component of the system.
 The Team will also identify rules and regulations that need to be changed to accommodate new business models while protecting food safety.

 Economic impact

 The economic impact of adopting this model will be felt across MN with the addition of innovative businesses and jobs to the local economy.
-Initially, the legislature will mandate the formation of this group and appropriate funding for the equivalent of one FTE position.
+Initially, the legislature will mandate the formation of this group and appropriate funding for the equivalent of one FTE position to be housed within MDA.
 Representatives of DEED and non-profits volunteer their time.
 MDA is mandated to participate.
 The cost to the entrepreneur will be $200.
 Estimated revenue first year: $200 x 30 new models: $6,000.
 Estimated number of new businesses helped during the first year of implementation: 15 (a 5% increase from current levels).
 Estimated number of new jobs created because of Team SOS: from 15 to 30 or more

 Potential interest for venture capitalists